microsoft/PowerApps-Samples/cds/orgsvc/C#/PromoteEmail/README.md

 ## What this sample does

-The `DeliverPRomoteEmailRequest` message is intended to be used in a scenario where it contains data that is needed to create an email activity record from the specified email message.
+The `DeliverPromoteEmailRequest` message is intended to be used in a scenario where it contains data that is needed to create an email activity record from the specified email message.

 ## How this sample works